canonical/certification-docs/Self-Test_Guide.rst

      active.
 (By default, MAAS activates only the first network interface on most computers.)
-If an interface is identified as *Unconfigured,* click the three horizontal bars in the Actions column, select Edit Interface, and set IP Mode to Auto Assign, DHCP, or Static Assign.
+If an interface is identified as *Unconfigured,* click the three horizontal bars in the Actions column, select Edit Physical, and set IP Mode to Auto Assign, DHCP, or Static Assign.
      (The first two cause MAAS to assign an IP address to the node itself, either by maintaining its own list of static IP addresses or by using DHCP.
 The Static Assign option requires you to set the IP address yourself.
 These three options are described in more detail in the MANIACS document, available from https://certification.canonical.com.)
+     When you've made this change, click Save.

    - On the Storage tab, look under Available Disks and Partitions for disks that have not been configured.
-If any are availble, scroll your mouse over to the right of the row to activate a set of pop-up options.
-Select the Partition option.
-You can then set a Filesystem (specify ext4fs) and Mount Point (something under ``/mnt`` usually works well, such as ``/mnt/sdb`` for the ``/dev/sdb`` disk).
+If any are availble, click the three horizontal bars in the Actions column and select the Add Partition option.
+You can then set a Filesystem (specify ext4) and Mount Point (something under ``/mnt`` works well, such as ``/mnt/sdb`` for the ``/dev/sdb`` disk).
 Click Add Partition when you've set these options.
 Repeat this step for any additional disks.